 MA, (DESS, “Diplôme d’Etudes Supérieures Specialisées,” terminal Masters degree), Institut de Démographie Universitaire de Paris I, University Panthéon-Sorbonne, Paris, 1995

 MA, Sociology (DEA, “Diplôme d'Etudes Approfondies,” degree preceding a doctorate), University René Descartes-Paris, 1995

 Lucie Laurian studies the effects of toxic sites on local populations and the participation of citizens in environmental planning decision-making processes.
-Some of her previous research, funded by the U.S. Department of Housing and Urban Development, focused on the effects of Superfund sites on the communities surrounding them.
-She now works on the evaluation of Community Advisory Boards as participatory mechanisms used for the cleanup of toxic sites.
+She is involved in research about the interactions between the planning and public health disciplines.
+Previous research, funded by the U.S. Department of Housing and Urban Development, focused on the effects of Superfund sites on the surrounding communities.
+Currently, Laurian is evaluating Community Advisory Boards as participatory mechanisms used for the cleanup of toxic sites.

 Environmental injustice and public participation in decision-making (U.S. and Europe)

 Plan evaluation and implementation (U.S. and New Zealand)

 Urban and environmental planning